 - To dive deeper into Indiana's sports betting laws directly, take a look at the state's Sports Wagering Statute (IC 4-38).

 - Take a look at the state's emergency rules regarding sports wagering.

 - If you have questions regarding which sports you can place bets on, look no further than this document from the Indiana Gaming Commission.

 - Indiana also publishes its monthly revenue reports, which can be a great indicator as to how sports betting is performing in the state at particular points throughout the year.

 - TripAdvisor ranked the Hoosier State's top casinos, where bettors can hang out at sportsbooks and get in on the action either in person or online.

-Detail on all sporting locations and teams throughout the state of Pennsylvania, see this Guide on PA Sporting offerings from 2019.
+For details on all sporting locations and teams throughout the state of Pennsylvania, see this guide on offerings from 2019.